amannj/comtradeRggregator/README.md

   select.stats = "trade_value_usd",
   direction = "all"
 )
-#> Warning: JSON string contains (illegal) UTF8 byte-order-mark!
-#> Updates found.
-The following datasets have been downloaded: commodities DB, countries DB
-#>
 #>  No Comtrade token specified; download restricted to 100 queries per hour.
 #>
-#> New folder created in: 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data/tmp/2021-04-28_06.40PM'.
+#> New folder created in: 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data/tmp/2021-04-28_10.17PM'.
 Temporary files will be stored there.
 #>
 #> Comtrade Data Availability file updated and stored in file 'Comtrade_DataAvailability-2021-04-28' in folder 'C:/Users/juerg/Documents/R/win-library/4.0/comtradeRggregator/data'; will be used for look-up.
 Old files removed.
 #>